jamescherti/bash-stdops/README.md

 The `bash-stdops` project is a collection of helpful Bash scripts, written by [James Cherti](https://www.jamescherti.com/), that simplify various operations, including file searching, text replacement, and content modification.

-The author uses these scripts in conjunction with text editors like Emacs and Vim to automate tasks, including managing Tmux sessions, replacing text across a Git repository, and securely copying and pasting from the clipboard by prompting the user before executing commands in Tmux, fix permissions, among other operations.
+The author uses these scripts in conjunction with text editors like Emacs and Vim to automate tasks, including managing Tmux sessions, replacing text across a Git repository, securely copying and pasting from the clipboard by prompting the user before executing commands in Tmux, fix permissions, among other operations.

 ## Installation